dotnet/dotnet-monitor/documentation/compatibility/8.0/README.md

 4. Volume mount permissions

-When using shared volume mounts, it may be necessary set the [`fsGroup`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) for your deployment.
+When using shared volume mounts, it may be necessary to set the [`fsGroup`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) for your deployment.
 This will grant secondary group permissions for shared volumes for both the main container and the dotnet-monitor side car.

 ``` yaml
 spec: